zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec03.md

        IP to the *Responds Without NSEC3* set and go to next name server.
     9. Else do:
-       1. If there are more than one NSEC3 record in the authority section then add name server IP to the *Multiple NSEC3* set and use one of them for the following steps.
+       1. If there are more than one NSEC3 record in the authority section then add name server IP to the *Multiple NSEC3* set and use the first one for the following steps.
        2. Add name server IP to the *Responds With NSEC3* set.
        3. Extract the NSEC3 hash algorithm and add it and the name server IP to the *Hash Algorithm* set.